Graylog2/documentation/pages/metrics.rst

 We understand that metric mapping requirements can be very specific the each per-customer use case, so we provide the ability to override the default core mappings.
 We also support the ability to specify any additional needed mappings.

-Graylog metrics exports heavily utilize `Prometheus labels <https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels>`_to help you effectively visualize and analyze your metrics data.
+Graylog metrics exports heavily utilize `Prometheus labels <https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels>`_ to help you effectively visualize and analyze your metrics data.

 To completely replace the default core Prometheus mappings, provide the path to a core replacement mapping file ``YML`` file